hughbg/rhino-sim/README.md

 There are a few entities in this system that need to be understood: beams, beam specifications, notebooks, batch system for running notebooks.

 The system is complex because it is designed to be automated as a batch system from a single "make" command.
-If you just want to run run simulation and calibration in Jupyter, see the **Notebooks** section below.
+If you just want to run  simulation and calibration in Jupyter, see the **Notebooks** section below.

 ## Beams